freva-org/freva-nextgen/docs/source/databrowser/python-lib.rst

 To query data databrowser and search for data you have three different options.
 You can the to following methods

-- :py:class:`databrowser`: The main class for searching data is the :py:class:`freva.databrowser` class.
+- :py:class:`freva_client.databrowser`: The main class for searching data is the :py:class:`freva_client.databrowser` class.
 After creating in instance of the databrowser class with your specific search constraints you can get retrieve all *files* or *uris* that matching your search constraints.
 You can also retrieve a count of the number objects matching the search, as well as